Magento 2 Inventory Management (MSI) Guide: Adobe Commerce 2.4.8

 Technical Requirements

-For detailed server specifications, see our Magento hosting requirements guide.
+For detailed server specifications, see our Magento system requirements guide.

 | Component | Requirement |